Summer Camp FAQs

 A: Parents, family, and friends are all invited to support your rising star as they perform on the Playhouse Main Stage!
 Tickets must be purchased through the link provided during your camp week.

 Tickets are usually available for purchase starting Wednesday afternoon.
-When you arrive at the theatre on the day of the show, simply check in at the box office with your printed receipt.
-Please do not call the theater to purchase tickets as it is not staffed for this—purchase tickets online.
-In the event that someone arrives without having purchased tickets, they will be given online access to the same ticketing system.
+When you arrive at the theatre on the day of the show, simply check in at the box office, you do not need to print or show tickets.
+We just need your name, we will have a list of those that purchased tickets.
+Please do not call the theater to purchase tickets as it is not staffed for this—purchase tickets online using link provided to you.
+In the event that someone arrives without having purchased tickets, they will be able to purchase them at the door if there are still seats available.

 Photography/Videography